When using Raspberry as a headless server, eventually I will need to run some commands or apps at start up.

 The method is to create an autostart.sh script storing commands, then run the script at boot by adding it to /etc/rc.local file.

 This way you can add as many commands as you want to the autostart.sh script and only focus to maintain this file.
-It also can run command that are need
+It also can run commands that need

 1. Add an autostart.sh script